aNap73/Project-2/README.md

 ![CSS](https://media.giphy.com/media/yYSSBtDgbbRzq/giphy.gif)

-Vinny was responsible for main site look and feel, and even though he landed a new job and began working in the middle of the project still burnt late hours with Ant debugging...
-(GO VINNY WOOT WOOT) he was able to get his part of our project done.
+Vinny was responsible for main site look and feel, and even though he landed a new part time job and began working in the middle of the project, still burnt late hours with Ant debugging...
+He was able to get his part of our project done.
 After his work we had less of a cruddy blob and more of a less cruddy blob.
+Like I said... we were in a hurry.
+DEAD LINES.

 The Article Edit page only available to admins allows us to create new Articles, we'd love it to edit existing Articles and hopefully, we collectively have time to do this.
+This was another page Vin developed for our site.

-In addition Vin added our profanity filter which I believe is one of our star new techs along with bCrypt, sequelize, passport and node mailer.
+In addition Vin added our profanity filter which I believe is one of our star new techs along with the bCrypt, sequelize, passport and node mailer.
+While you can still shenanigan yourself around our filter it does help with basic cursing.

-I'm sure we'd all like to really get to polishing the site look and feel but we got kind of stymied by images.
-Were working on it.
+I'm sure we'd all like to really get the site polished and we plan on still working on it.

 ### Admin Page